gireeshsubrama/bdcmetricsdashboard/platformdata/metrics_template/README.md

 ## Exports:
 * Dug: N/A
 * PIC-SURE: The number of times a cohort has been Exported to Seven Bridges, Exported to Terra, or downloaded as either a CSV or PFB
-* Gen3: The number of times a cohort has been exported to CGC, CAVATICA, BDC (Seven Bridges), Terra, or exported as a PFB
+* Gen3: The number of times a cohort has been exported as a PFB
 * Terra: N/A
 * Seven Bridges: N/A